 4. A secure way to communicate

-Lifesize Go is built on top of open standards with an enterprise-grade global cloud network.
-Security and encryption are enabled end to end by default, meaning your conversations are always protected, even on public networks.
+Lifesize is built on top of open standards with an enterprise-grade global cloud network.
+Security and encryption are enabled by default, meaning your conversations are always protected, even on public networks.

 5. Truly easy collaboration

-All you need is an email and a name to get started!
-No sign-ups or downloads required — just go to go.lifesize.com to start your call.
+All you need is an email, name and password to get started!
+No downloads required — just go to signup.lifesize.com to start your call.
 Guests just need to click a link to instantly join your video meeting.